home-assistant/home-assistant.io/source/_integrations/sma.markdown

 {% include integrations/config_flow.md %}

 ## Supported Devices

 Not all inverters, energy meters and batteries from SMA are supported.

-The integration uses the web interface (called webconnect) of the device.
+The integration uses the device's web interface (called webconnect).
 Before you start, make sure you are able to connect to the solar inverter from your favorite web browser.
-Devices with the ennexos operating system (e.g. Tripower X series) and all Energy Meters (SMA Energy Meter and SMA Sunny Home Manager)  are not supported.
+Devices with the ennexos operating system (like the Tripower X series) and all Energy Meters (SMA Energy Meter and SMA Sunny Home Manager) are not supported.

 ## Sensors